bio-ops/Babajide_Portfolio/README.md

 * LogisticRegression method from scikitlearn library leveraged to build logistic regression model
 * Confusion matrix and AUC score used to evaluate model performance

+Regression analysis on a laptop sale dataset was performed utilizing neural network modeling wwith the goal of predicting retail sale price:

+* Data was taken from an Laptop Sales Dataset in .csv format
+* Predictor variables and Target variable identified
+* Data split into training and test set
+* Keras library used to create a neural network model
+* Model performance evaluated

 Regression analysis on an insurance cost dataset was performed with the goal of predicting the cost of insurance based on a set of predictors:

 * Data was taken from an Insurance Dataset in .csv format